MemeGlobal/compliance/README.md

 ### For Documentation Teams
 - **Always reference** `controlled_tag_taxonomy.md` before creating new statements - tags must be selected from this taxonomy only
-- Use `compliance_knowledge_base.md` as the source of truth for all compliance statements
-- Follow `confluence_knowledge_base_table_template.md` for table structure when importing to Confluence
+- Use `compliance_knowledge_base.md` as the source of truth for all compliance statements - it contains the table structure and is ready for Confluence imports

 ## Document Information